ojhavk/ojhavk.github.io/research.md

 <!-- <sub>[Research Supervision](#research-supervision)</sub> -->

-I investigate and innovate in the areas of _artificial intelligence_ (neural networks) and _data science_.
-Though my research I try to answer the following questions:
+I investigate and innovate in the areas of artificial intelligence (neural networks) and data science.
+Through my research I try to answer the following questions:

 1. How to design fast, robust, optimal, efficient learning systems?
-For example, lightweight or distilled networks, explainable and inferable neural networks and learning systems, adversarially robust and secure networks, and cost and energy efficient networks.
+For example, lightweight or distilled networks, explainable and inferable neural networks and learning systems, adversarially robust and secure networks, and cost and energy-efficient networks.
 1. How to effectively solve challenging interdisciplinary problems?
 For example, image data (e.g., medical imaging), environment data (e.g. hydrology), climate data (e.g., chaotic systems).
-1. How biological neurons behave and how to inform design of biologically plausible neural networks?
+1. How do biological neurons behave and how to inform the design of biologically plausible neural networks?

-I like to work with acadmics, industry, and students on research contributing to these questions.
-Do read examples of my work towards answering these questions and do get in touch at v[dot]k[dot]ojha[at]reading.ac.uk.
+I like to work with academics, industry, and students on research contributing to these questions.
+Do read examples of my work towards answering these questions and do get in touch at v[dot]k[dot]ojha[at]reading[dot]ac[dot]uk.

 ### Grants
 1. **EPSRC (UK)** Doctoral Training Program projects from the University of Reading (£120K): a) Artificial intelligence-enabled smart eco assisted living space (PI) and b) Combining machine learning and data assimilation to estimate model errors (Co-I).
-1. **Innovate UK** projects (£230K): a) a project with Optimal Monitoring on natural language processing for customer feedback and response systems (Advisor) b) a project with CrowCharge on time-series forecasting for electric vehicle charging preferences (Advisor).
+1. **Innovate UK** projects (£230K): a) a project with Optimal Monitoring on natural language processing for customer feedback and response systems (advisor) b) a project with CrowCharge on time-series forecasting for electric vehicle charging preferences (advisor).

 ### Current Research
 I recently worked on an algorithm called a **backpropagation neural tree**.
 I propose a _stochastic computational dendritic tree_ that takes random repeated inputs through its leaves and imposes dendritic nonlinearities through its internal connections as a biological dendritic tree would.
 This neural tree's neurons plausibly are close to the biological behaviour of neurons, dendrites.
 This research is inspired by _neuroscience_ aspects to inform this new neural network algorithms design.
 The image below shows the computation of this neural tree algorithm and other computational models of the literature.